ninachen22/BlueJ.NaiveTicket/README.md

 private int price;
 ```
 does it matter which order the three words appear in?
+	Yes
 * Edit the `TicketMachine` class to try different orderings.
 After each change, close the editor.
 	* Does the appearance of the class diagram after each change give you a clue as to whether or not other orderings are
 possible?
+	Yes, it will show crosshatches if it is not able to compile and is an error
 	* Check by pressing the compile button to see if there is an error message.
 	* Make sure that you reinstantiate the original version after your experiments!

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?
+	Yes, if not you will get error saying ';' expected
 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.
+	int status;

 ### Exercise 2.16
 * To what class does the following constructor belong?
+	Belongs to Student.
 ```
 public Student(String name)
 ```

 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?
+	There are 2 parameters.
+They are string and int.
 ```
 public Book(String title, double price)
 ```

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
+	Fields could be title, author, publisher, etc.
 * Can you assume anything about the names of its fields?
+	The field types are probably strings

 READ upto and INCLUDING section 2.15 of this chapter.